 But, it does start to get a little predictable.

-I miss the shocking realizations that I get when I first move to a new country.
-I miss the difficulties and stresses and loneliness and finding myself in the middle of nowhere, in the middle of the night, in the rain, and still having to find a place to stay before I can crash for the night.
+I miss the shocking realizations from when I first move to a new country.
+I miss the difficulties and stresses and loneliness and finding myself in the middle of nowhere, in the middle of the night, in the rain, and but still needing to find a place to stay before I can crash for the night.

-So this isn’t goodbye to Iceland, although I’ll be out of the country for 10 days.
+So this isn’t goodbye to Iceland, although I’ll be out of the country for ten days.

-One last thought: anyone can tell when it’s time for a change in their lives, but not everyone acts on this knowledge.
+One last thought: most people can tell when it’s time for a change in their lives, but not everyone acts on this knowledge.

 The trip to England was lovely, though I got stuck at Heathrow for a few days on the way back, as a volcano erupted in Iceland and stopped air traffic in the region for a time.